 Home testing is a stripped-down version of what occurs in a lab-based sleep test.
 That may sound appealing to all patients, but home testing is just for people with a high probability of OSA who do not have other sleep disorders, such as restless legs syndrome or insomnia, or medical disorders, such as cardiac arrhythmias or heart failure.

 For a home test, typically you will receive education from a sleep technologist first.
 Then you will receive a home kit with simple instructions for use.
 Over the course of a night’s sleep, four sensors will measure the airflow through your mouth and nose, movements in your chest wall, your oxygen levels and your heart rate.

 If the testing confirms OSA, you’ll be ready to get the treatment you need.

 Lab testing: for complex cases

-Home testing is not for everybody.
-It is not a screening tool, Dr. Foldvary-Schaefer says, because it does not differentiate mild disease from normal sleep.
+Home testing isn’t for everybody.
+It is used to confirm the diagnosis of OSA when suspected clinically, Dr. Foldvary-Schaefer says, because it doesn’t differentiate mild disease from normal sleep.

-Where home testing measures four parameters, in-lab testing measures up to 20, including brain waves, carbon dioxide levels and other more advanced metrics.
+Where home testing measures four parameters, in-lab testing measures up to 20, including brain waves, leg movements, carbon dioxide levels and others.
 The goal is to offer a more precise diagnosis in more complicated cases.

 Many people are nervous about lab tests, but sleep centers try to mimic the home environment as much as possible, with comfortable beds and a hotel-like atmosphere.
-You’re encouraged to bring everything you need for your usual bedtime routine: reading materials, medications, your favorite pillow, even your family members.
+You’re encouraged to bring everything you need for your usual bedtime routine: reading materials, medications, your favorite pillow.

 “Most people won’t sleep like they do at home,” Dr. Foldvary-Schaefer says.
 “But if we’re able to capture a few hours of sleep, we usually get what we need to make a diagnosis and help patients get treated.”